creatary/creatary-scala-sdk/README.md

 # creatary-scala-sdk

-A Scaka SDK that provides a simple API to connect your web application with the Creatary platform.
+A Scala SDK that provides a simple API to connect your web application with the Creatary platform.

-send SMS, query location, charge subscribers and checking your transaction all through their mobile operator, in a revenue share, no upfront investment model._
+send SMS, query location, charge subscribers and checking your transaction all through their mobile operator, in a revenue share, no upfront investment model.

 http://creatary.com